-Renato Matos is a Partner at Capell Barnett Matalon & Schoenfeld LLP.
-Since joining the firm in 2009, Renato has primarily focused on the Real Estate, Corporate and Taxation areas of our practice.
+Renato Matos is a partner in the firm.
+Since joining in 2009, Renato has primarily focused on the Religious and Charitable Organizations, Real Estate, Corporate and Taxation areas of our practice.

 Renato also assists the firm’s clients in stock purchases/sales, asset purchases/sales, mergers and acquisitions, corporate governance and entity formation, with a particular focus on tax structuring and strategic business planning.